Katelyn Tuohy: 2019

-On January 26, in New York City (NYC), while finishing third in the 3000, against seven pros, she broke Mary Cain's high school indoor record with 9:01.81.
+On January 26 in New York City (NYC), she broke Mary Cain's best high school indoor time of 9:02.10 with a time of 9:01.81, while finishing third in the 3000 meter against seven pros.
 That gave her four of the fastest eight ever indoor times by a high school girl for the distance.
-On March 10, also in NYC, competing in the New Balance Indoor Two Mile, her 9:51.05 for first place made her the second fastest ever U.S. high school girl, indoors or outdoors.
-She also ran 2:48.77 for 1000 meters, indoors.
+She competed in the New Balance Indoor Two Mile in NYC on March 10, and won with a time of 9:51.05, making her the second fastest ever U.S. high school girl, indoors or out.
 Consideration was given to have her competing exclusively in open competition, rather than in high school events.
 It was thought that experiencing stiffer competition from professional runners might be expected to benefit her regarding the possibility of Olympic Trials training to follow in 2020.
-Despite feeling ill, on June 7 she repeated her 2018 state 3000 meter title with a 9:21.9, 15 seconds in front of Chmeil.
-Due to her academic workload, allergies and an intense track schedule, Tuohy, conferring with her family and coaches, chose to end her outdoor season in early June, and anticipated returning to competition at cross-country in the fall.

 In her first major race of the season, Tuohy won the Great American Cross Country race in North Carolina, 13 seconds under the course record.
-On October 12, she won the Manhattan College Cross-Country Invitational elite Eastern States race in 13:33.2 on the 2.5-mile Van Cortlandt Park loop, missing her course record but winning by 12 seconds.
-On November 16, Tuohy won her third consecutive New York State cross country championship in 15:36.5 on a course that was snowy and slushy in parts.
-On November 29, she repeated as the Nike New York Regional qualifier, running 17:06.6 on the Bowdoin course, more than 20 seconds in front of runner-up Claire Walters.
-On December 7, Tuohy became the first athlete, boy or girl, to become a three-time NXN champion.
-She won the race in 17:18.4.
+On December 7, she became the first athlete, boy or girl, to become a three-time NXN champion, winning the race in 17:18.4.
 This was the closest margin of victory for not only Tuohy but in NXN history.
-Beavercreek, Ohio's racewalking U-20 record holder Taylor Ewert finished second in 17:19.1, and Sydney Thorvaldson of Rawlins, Wyoming was third in 17.19.4.
-Ewert and Thorvaldson had closed a substantial late-race gap on the chilly and muddy course.
-After her last high school race, Tuohy underwent knee surgery.
+After her last high school race, she underwent knee surgery.

-College Career
+College

 Tuohy entered NC State as a freshman in 2020.
-She missed most of the fall season with an injury, but she made her NCAA debut in February 2021 at the Carmel City Invitational.
+She missed most of the fall season with an injury, but she made her NCAA debut in February 2021 at the Camel City Invitational.